ovh-ux/ng-ovh-api-wrappers/README.md

 angular.module("myModule", ["ovh-angular-apiv7"]);
 ```

-3. use it like $ressource (see Documentation for more)
+3. use it like $resource (see Documentation for more)

 # Documentation